cmateu/galstreams/README.md

 	mwsts=galstreams.MWStreams()

-This will read the stream definitions stored in the lib directory to instantiate a footprint object appropriately for each stream.
-In this example, you can access the footprint object's RA and DEC for the Orphan stream as:
+This will read the stream definitions stored in the lib directory to instantiate a Footprint object appropriately for each stream.
+In this example, you can access the Footprint object's RA and DEC for the Orphan stream as:

   print mwsts['Orphan'].ra, mwsts['Orphan'].dec

-See the Footprint Class description below for details on Footprint object attributes and methods.
+See the Footprint Class description below for details on object attributes and methods.

 ## Footprint Class